r-ellis-porter/python-challenge/README.md

 # python-challenge

-This Python script was written by me based on the material we covered in class.
+This Python script was written by me based on the material we covered in class and my askBCS session with CJ Campbell.

 This repository has two projects: PyBank and PyPoll.